JWen00/UNSW/COMP3331/application_layer.md

 # Appplication Layer

-The application lAyer allows end systems to communicate with _Interprocess communication (IPC)_
+The application layer allows end systems to communicate with _Interprocess communication (IPC)_

 This is done through the use of _sockets_